ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks worker-pool create vpc-classic`
 {: #cli_worker_pool_create_vpc_classic}

-Add a worker pool to a VPC Gen 1 compute cluster.
+Add a worker pool to a VPC Generation 1 compute cluster.
 No worker nodes are created until you [add zones](#cli_zone-add-vpc-classic) to the worker pool.
 {: shortdesc}

 ```